 Once your puppy has been fully vaccinated, you may want to use doggy day care.
 Puppies are usually fully vaccinated by the time they are 12 weeks old.
 As your puppy becomes an adult you will be able to leave them alone at home for some of the day.

 Most vets offer health care packages for dogs.
 They can help you spread the cost of vaccinations, flea and worm treatments and health checks across the year.
 It’s also a good idea to get pet insurance.
 That way, you will be covered if your dog becomes seriously ill or has an accident.

 Research local dog trainers

 Stock up at the shops

 As well as buying food, toys, beds and equipment for your new dog, don’t forget to stock up for yourself.
-Once your new puppy or dog arrives, it not might be that easy to pop to the shops.
+Once your new puppy or dog arrives, it might not be that easy to pop to the shops.
 Plan ahead, do a big shop or arrange to have your groceries delivered.

 Prepare your puppy

 A few days before you pick up your puppy, take a toy or blanket along to the breeder.
 Then remember to bring it home with you when you collect your puppy.
 The toy or blanket will have a familiar smell.
 This will help your puppy to feel more settled in their new home.

 The reality of having a dog can come as a bit of a shock to first-time pup parents.
 Puppies don’t sleep through the night and need to be trained to sleep, just like babies.
 You can expect to have some sleepless nights.
 Toilet training is hard and you should expect lots of accidents to begin with.
 Do you enjoy your weekend lie-ins?
 They are likely to become a thing of the past.